POM Charitable Trust

 - No website or formal process: The trust operates traditionally with written applications only.
 This suggests they value clear, well-written proposals over glossy presentations.

-- Rolling applications accepted: You can apply at any time, providing flexibility for organizations planning residential holidays throughout the year.
+- Rolling applications accepted: You can apply at any time, providing flexibility for organisations planning residential holidays throughout the year.

-- Significant grant range: With grants from £1,000 to £30,000, the trust can fund anything from a weekend trip for a small group to an extended residential program for many children.
+- Significant grant range: With grants from £1,000 to £30,000, the trust can fund anything from a weekend trip for a small group to an extended residential programme for many children.

 - UK registered charities only: Ensure your charitable status is clear in your application.

-- Direct benefit requirement: Be explicit about how the grant will directly benefit children—general organizational costs won't be considered.
+- Direct benefit requirement: Be explicit about how the grant will directly benefit children—general organisational costs won't be considered.

-- Trustee discretion: With 8 trustees meeting regularly, decisions are made by a group who are personally committed enough to serve without payment.
+- Trustee discretion: Trustees meet regularly and are personally committed enough to serve without payment.
 Focus on demonstrating genuine need and impact.

 🎯 You've done the research.
 Now write an application they can't refuse.